-In 2020, satellite transponder market conditions in the global and Asia Pacific region continued to be on the downturn.
-The demand growth for satellite broadcasting and satellite telecommunication business had been sluggish while the situation of oversupply worsened and satellite transponder bandwidth lease price recorded a significant decline.
-Owing to changes in the market environment, in particular, the global Coronavirus ("COVID-19") outbreak brings some satellite communication projects being postponed, delayed and cancelled, which led the decline in the Group's transponder lease business to a certain extent.
+In 2021 satellite transponder market conditions in the global and Asia Pacific region continued to be on the downturn.
+The demand growth for satellite broadcasting and satellite telecommunication business had been sluggish while the situation of oversupply has not been improved and satellite transponder bandwidth lease price still in a relatively significant decline trend.
+Changes in the market environment, in particular, the impact of COVID-19 pandemic for the global economy resulted in some satellite communication projects being postponed, delayed and cancelled, which had a greater impact on the transponder leasing business.

-To cope with the difficult market conditions, the Group has been actively exploring new markets and businesses, and continued to enrich its service contents and varieties and intensified its market development efforts while providing high quality services to the customers.
-It has made remarkable progress in the Mainland China market, the HTS satellite market in Southeast Asia, maritime business, etc. and maintained the stability of the overall volume of its transponder leasing business.
+To cope with the difficult market conditions, the Group strives to overcome the difficulties brought about by the COVID-19 and has been actively exploring new markets and businesses, and continued to enrich its service contents and varieties and intensified its market development efforts while providing high quality services to the customers.
+It has made remarkable progress in the Mainland China market and the Southeast Asia market, and fulfilled the positive growth in business volume.

-SATELLITE TV BROADCASTING AND UPLINK SERVICES, SATELLITE-BASED TELECOMMUNICATION SERVICES AND DATA CENTRE SERVICES
+SATELLITE TV BROADCASTING SERVICES, SATELLITE-BASED TELECOMMUNICATION SERVICES, DATA CENTRE SERVICES AND GATEWAY STATIONS SERVICES

-With the Non-domestic Television Programme Service Licence, the Unified Carrier Licence, the satellite earth station facilities and data centre facilities, the Group will continue to expand the scope of services and provide customers with satellite TV broadcasting and uplink services, satellite telecommunication services and data centre services.
+With the Non-domestic Television Programme Service Licence, the Unified Carrier Licence, the satellite earth station facilities, data centre facilities and gateway stations facilities, the Group will continue to expand the scope of services and provide customers with services such as satellite TV broadcasting and transmission services, satellite telecommunication services, data centre services and gateway stations services.